Nhungnguyen217/quizzApp/README.md

 # quizzEnlab
-soucres test intern Enlab
-use fecth API from (https://opentdb.com/api.php?amount=5)
+make a quizz app use fecth API from (https://opentdb.com/api.php?amount=5)

 a.
 Screen for getting a list of questions from this API and showing on a screen for the user to answer